This page contains affiliate links.

 Place a hide on the cool end of the enclosure to give your tegu a secure place to retreat from the heat.
 Providing a place where they can dig their own burrow is also an option.
 (See Substrate Options for Pet Tegus)

-Tegu Humidity Levels
+Tegu Humidity Needs

 If you look at tegus’ native habitat, you’ll notice that they are evolved to thrive in a high humidity environment.
 To replicate this environment in your tegu’s enclosure, strive to hit 70-80% humidity.